ver045/San-Francisco-Evictions/README.md

 We assume that neighborhoods that have had a huge influx of tech companies have probably seen a spike in eviction rates as landlords try to cash in

+### Questions to answer:

+Have the yr-over-yr eviction rates increased or decreased since 2010?

+What are the leading reasons for evictions?

+Which neighborhoods have the highest/lowest eviction rates?

+Have big tech companies impacted these rates?